SageMaker Serverless Inference using BYOC

 how to distribute traffic among multiple modes etc. However, we are only

-interested in ServerlessConfig
+interested in ServerlessConfig.

 def create_endpoint_configuration():